Rise of Secularism

 - Increases in adultery and pornographic proliferation

-- Big gov receives (requests) the praise and worship
+- Big gov receives the praise and worship

 - Rejoicing in criminality

-There is a common theme in these examples of moral degradation.
-And that theme is: subjectivity.
+There is a common theme among these examples of moral degradation.
+And that theme is subjectivity.

 This secular morality, “New Morality”, has been described by advocates as: